 Once the whaling capital of the world, Nantucket is now a tourist’s delight.

 Step off the boat, and step back in time.
 With no traffic lights, no fast food restaurants and no highways, the charm of Nantucket takes hold of you as soon as you arrive.
 Nantucket is 30 miles south of Cape Cod from the mainland, and includes the small islands of Tuckernuck and Muskegat.
-Nantucket is 14 miles long and 3-1/2 miles wide, with the vast majority of lodging, retail businesses and restaurants within one mile of the downtown area.
-Downtown Nantucket’s cobblestoned streets, old-fashioned lamp posts and 18th and 19th century style buildings sing its charm.
+The island is 14 miles long and 3-1/2 miles wide, with the vast majority of lodging, retail businesses and restaurants within one mile of the downtown area.
+Downtown’s cobblestoned streets, old-fashioned lamp posts and 18th and 19th century style buildings sing its charm.

 Stringent preservation rules have retained the charm and character of the town while the pristine beaches along the island’s 110-mile coastline provide sun, sand and surf for all.
-The coastline of Nantucket, from Madaket Beach to the Coskata-Coatue Wildlife Refuge is lined with beaches and bike trails galore.
+The coastline of the island, from Madaket Beach to the Coskata-Coatue Wildlife Refuge is lined with beaches and bike trails galore.

 The name Nantucket is adapted from similar Algonquin names for the island meaning far away land.
 Come and see why.